Rushmoor: Aviation

 The Borough of Rushmoor stated that Farnborough Airfield, including the RAE, historically was a major employment area in Rushmoor.
 In the 1960s, over 10,000 employees worked at the airport.
 In May 1996, 5,800 jobs, 13% of the total jobs in Rushmoor, were at the airport.
 In June 2009, TAG submitted an application to increase the total number of flight movements from 28000 a year to a maximum of 50,000 a year and to increase the number of flight movements at weekends and on Bank Holidays from 5,000 a year to 8,900 a year.
 This went to appeal and the secretary of state allowed it to go ahead in February 2011, overruling the Borough Council' refusal.

 The Air Accidents Investigation Branch (AAIB), the British aviation accident investigation agency, is based within the airport.

+Demographics

+According to the UK census in 2021, Rushmoor has the highest number of Buddhists in England and Wales, at 4.7% of the population.
+The area contains the Aldershot Buddhist Centre, a Nepali Vajrayana temple founded by immigrant communities.